HailToDodongo/tiny3d/docs/modelOpt.md

-# Model Optimizations
+# Model Pre-Processing / Optimizations

-This document describes the process of building and optimizing meshes in the builtin model format.<br>
+This document describes the logic of building and optimizing meshes in the builtin model format.<br>
 For the most part this includes handling vertex and triangle/index data at builtime.

 ## Why?